Close Banner

 If you live in the western parts of the United States, Canada and Mexico, chances are Disneyland Resort is your main Disney Parks destination in the U.S. Our Disneyland fan's guide to visiting Disney World will toadally help you transition to the very different Disney World Resort.

-If you live locally or have had a Disneyland annual pass (now called Magic Key), you're probably a fellow theme park expert who uses all of the tips and tricks we frogs recommend to skip the lines and avoid the crowds.
+If you live locally or have had a Disneyland annual pass or Magic Key, you're probably a fellow theme park expert who uses all of the tips and tricks we frogs recommend to skip the lines and avoid the crowds.
 However, if you are planning your first trip to Walt Disney World Resort (or it’s your first trip in a really long time), you definitely need to do your research because there are some major differences in planning a vacation at the two resorts.
 (That’s why you are reading this blog, right?!)
 Disney World is HUGE compared to Disneyland, and if you do not plan ahead you may miss out on rides, dining and character experiences.
 Never fear, Disneyland fans, we've put together the key things you need to know before you visit Disney World!

 The Disneyland Fan’s Guide to Visiting Disney World — Planning

 OMG!
 You're going to Disney World!
 This is so exciting!
 In order to achieve that hoppy family vacation you've always dreamed about, take a little time to get familiar with Disney World well before your trip.
-Overall, you are going to need to start planning your trip to Disney World earlier than you would a trip to Disneyland.
+Overall, you are going to need to start planning your trip to Disney World a little earlier than you would a trip to Disneyland.
 (Although we are seeing more and more guests booking last-minute trips lately!)
 Disney World is a very popular vacation destination!
 Definitely hop over to our Disney World crowd calendar to try to choose one of the least crowded times to visit.

 While it’s always smart to plan your trips to Disneyland and learn as much as you can about skipping the lines, virtual queues, and new rides and shows (BTW, we have Disney World Fan’s Guide to Visiting Disneyland for folks used to the East Coast parks), if you’ve been to Disneyland a few times, you know you can just show up and wing it and have a great time.
 This is not necessarily the case with Disney World.
 You have to do a little more prep work to gain maximum fun!